All posts

 The most important thing is to choose something and implement it properly.
 An imperfect integration that your team actually uses beats a perfect solution that sits unused.

-And if you're still using the legacy Salesforce for Outlook, make 2026 the year you migrate — waiting until the December 2027 deadline is asking for trouble.
+And if you're still using the legacy Salesforce for Outlook, make 2026 the year you migrate.
+Waiting until the December 2027 deadline is asking for trouble.

-Ready to Run Salesforce Flows from Outlook?
+Ready to fix Salesforce adoption?